maximelenormand/Trip-distribution-laws-and-models/README.md

 ## Contents of the package

-All the inputs and outputs files are in **csv** format with column names column names in the first row and no row names (the value separator is a semicolon **";"**).
+All the inputs and outputs files are in **csv** format with column names in the first row and no row names (the value separator is a semicolon **";"**).
 Note that the row number and the column number for the matrices is an implicit ID.
 See the example for more detailed.

 **Inputs**: